Chang and Eng Bunker: Return to touring

 Partial retirement ended up not suiting the Bunkers, and they sought to resume touring for what they called financial reasons: they said they needed to earn more money to support their then-seven children.
-They traveled to New York City in 1849 with daughters Katherine and Josephine, both aged five, but the brief tour petered out owing to poor management, and they returned to North Carolina.
+They traveled to New York City in 1849 with daughters Katherine and Josephine, both aged five, but the brief tour petered out because of poor management, and they returned to North Carolina.
 Advertisements had described them as "The Living Siamese Twins Chang-Eng and Their Children".

 They conducted a successful year-long tour in 1853, again bringing two children (Christopher and Katherine).
 They again justified the tour by saying their motivation was to raise money to support their (by this point, 11) children's education.
 On this tour, viewings were like levees and were not elaborate, as the twins and their children usually sat, spoke, and mingled with the audience.
 Chang and Eng wore American suits and spoke in English about their marriages and families, and they also showed off their wit and political knowledge.
 They appeared educated and polite, according to biographer Joseph Andrew Orser, and "might have appeared as a distinguished southern family on display except for the fact that no family of distinction would exhibit itself to the public."

 In early October 1860 they signed with famed showman P. T. Barnum for a month and exhibited in Barnum's American Museum in New York City.
 Alongside Zip the Pinhead, they performed for several distinguished guests, including the Prince of Wales; in 1868, they would briefly tour with Zip in the British Isles.
 Contrary to popular belief, Barnum did not create the Bunkers' careers; in fact, they were competitors in the entertainment business and the twins had already become world-famous from their own tours.
 The brothers and Barnum did not like each other, and the twins rejected Barnum's offer of a longer, countrywide tour.

 They departed New York City on November 12, 1860, and took steamships and crossed Panama by train to arrive in San Francisco on December 6.
 Californians at the time were in the midst of figuring out how to deal with a recent influx of Chinese immigrants, and the arrival of the Bunkers (as well as two of Eng's sons, Patrick and Montgomery) was put in the spotlight.
 As usual, Chang and Eng were favorably received by audiences with whom they spoke, though reports of their performances in California took various perspectives on their race and nationality.
 Newspapers called them "yellow" but also the "greatest of living curiosities" who had "made much noise in the world, and are certainly worth seeing".
 They left California on February 11, 1861, by which time seven states had seceded from the United States, sparking the American Civil War.
 The Bunkers likely returned to their Mount Airy homes by April—after gunfire had begun in South Carolina, but before North Carolina seceded on May 20.